vivek3141/super-mario-neat/README.md

-# super-mario-neat
+# Super Mario NEAT
-This program evolves an AI using the NEAT algorithm to play Super Mario Bros.
+This program uses the NEAT algorithm to evolve a Neural Network to play the original Super Mario Bros.